andrewisen/AI2150-SurveyAnalysis/README.md

 Analysis of a survey
 ## Introduction

-During the course “Theory of Science and Research Methods”...<br>
+This is the Stata analysis for the course “Theory of Science and Research Methods”<br>
-TODO
+in the M.Sc.
+Real Estate and Construction Management.

 ## Get your copy
 ```